 Earned media tactics to include: Working with influencers, journalists, and photographers to be included in their stories.
-Livingston DMO is tagged multiple times daily by local and traveler media entities, providing a wide breadth of organic, timely, authentic content at no cost other than social media management time.
+Livingston DMO is tagged multiple times daily on social media by local and traveler media entities, providing a wide breadth of organic, timely, authentic content at no cost other than social media management time.